bitrix24/b24restdocs/api-reference/disk/storage/disk-storage-upload-file.md

 {% note warning "We are still updating this page" %}

-Some data may be missing here — we will complete it soon
+Some data may be missing here — we will fill it in shortly

 {% endnote %}